 - i.
-Implementing national and local road safety plans that are aligned to the Global Plan for the Decade of Action 2021-2030 and the regional frameworks listed above; - ii.
+Establishing and empowering lead road safety agencies in countries where they do not already exist; - ii.
 Adopting and ratifying the African Road Safety Charter; - iii.
 Ensuring that in-country laws and regulations are not only passed but also implemented and enforced.